 May, L., & Hall, B. (2023).
 Yelling at clouds: Battlefield 2042 players’ encounters with the climate crisis.
 DiGRA Australia 2023, Sydney, Australia.

 May, L., & McKissack, F. (2022).
 Speedruns as assemblage: Witnessing reterritorialization through developer reaction videos.
-Digital Games Research Association (DiGRA) Annual Conference.
+DiGRA Annual Conference.
 Kraków, Poland.

 May, L., & McKissack, F. (2020).
 The disciplinary architecture of videogame houses.
 DiGRA Australia 2020, Brisbane, Australia.